11 Pieces of Advice for Performers from Audra McDonald

 Audra McDonald, the Tony Awards' most decorated performer, is a veritable member of the Lincoln Center family.
 "I've spent so much of my life at Lincoln Center that I consider it my home away from home," says The Juilliard School alumna.
 The singer-actress has skillfully honed her artistry upon the world-renowned stages of Lincoln Center and beyond, and she currently hosts Live From Lincoln Center.

 Audra recently sat down with Shanice Williams for an Artist to Artist talk at the David Rubenstein Atrium to discuss the intricacies of her creative process and craft.
-Watch the livestream here, and read on for her most valuable pieces of advice for performers—from the novice to the seasoned.
+Watch the full video below, and read on for her most valuable pieces of advice for performers—from the novice to the seasoned.

 1. Be uniquely you.

 I tried to sound like Barbara Streisand, Judy Garland, Lena Horne, Ella Fitzgerald.
 I tried to sound like Patti LuPone.
 And what I eventually discovered in trying to sound like all of these women is that they sounded like nobody else.
 As I got older I realized that was the beauty in what their voice was.

 2. Find the right path for the greatest outcome.

 I felt that I was not on my right path, studying all this classical music and opera [at Juilliard].
 I didn't feel good about myself, artistically, so in the end, what Juilliard taught me was that there was another side of my voice that I had not discovered yet.

 If you love it, and it makes you feel like you're flying or you're soaring?
 Do it.
 Follow that.
 That is your soul telling you that this is a yes.

 When the King and I came around, I was cast [in the junior company].
 They didn't let us stay very late for tech rehearsals because we were little kids.
 It wasn't until the final dress rehearsal that I found out that the king died.
 I didn't know!